thinktapper/DinderIsServed/README.md

   <li>Learned how to use JWTs to authenticate users and protect routes.</li>
   <li>Practiced creating middleware to protect voting integrity amongst users.</li>
   <li>Practiced using Prisma to generate relational database models and interact with the DB.</li>
-  <li>Learned out to create a seed script to populate the database with mock data.</li>
+  <li>Learned how to create a seed script to populate the database with mock data.</li>
   <li>Learned how to use the Google Maps API to fetch real-time restaurant data.</li>
   <li>Learned how to set up continuous deployment with CI.</li>
   <li>Gained experience debugging and troubleshooting TypeScript and ESLint build errors and deployment issues.</li>